Kota Sasaki

 Kota Sasaki (佐々木 孝太, Sasaki Kōta) is a Japanese racing driver who was the 2005 Super GT champion for the GT300 category.
 He raced a Toyota MR-S with Tetsuya Yamano to win the 2005 title.
-He also won the 2023 Japan Formula 4 title.
+He also won the 1998 and 2023 Japan Formula 4 title.

 2008 Aston Martin Asia Cup season

-On 13–14 December, Kota Sasaki took the 2008 Aston Martin Asia Cup title with a double win in the final rounds held at the Zhuhai International Circuit, China.
+On 13–14 December, Sasaki took the 2008 Aston Martin Asia Cup title with a double win in the final rounds held at the Zhuhai International Circuit, China.
 In taking the AMAC title, Sasaki was rewarded with a fully sponsored season in a Vantage N24 in the 2009 FIA GT4 Championship.